nikspyratos/toybox/README.md

 #### Windows

 Follow Linux instructions on WSL2.
 Not sure all of it will work properly though, I don't use Windows.

+### Production

+This assumes you're starting from scratch on an unmanaged (no Forge/Ploi/Envoyer) Ubuntu server.

+Why Ubuntu?
+It's a popular OS and a relatively stable target for most use cases.

+Your first step is to download your project repository from your VCS.
+Then, run `./bin/setup_prod.sh` from the project directory.
+It will:
+- Install PHP (and extensions), Caddy, Redis, and Supervisor
+- Setup Caddy to run your Caddyfile
+- Install the Horizon config for Supervisor
+- Setup your app (composer & npm install, key generate, migrate, install crontab, etc.).
+All you need to do is modify your `.env` as needed.

+For details, look in [bin/provision_prod.sh](bin/provision_prod.sh).

 ## Next Steps - DIY